Skip to main content

 Cost

-Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), airfare, housing, ground transportation in Europe, most museum and other entrance fees, and international health insurance coverage.
+Includes Latter-day Saint undergraduate spring term tuition (increased cost for graduate and non–Latter-day Saint students), airfare, housing, ground transportation in Europe, most museum and entrance fees, and international health insurance coverage.

 Does not include personal expenses, souvenirs, or most meals.

-The cost of this program has been reduced by $500 as a result of the generous support of the Department of Civil and Construction Engineering.
+The cost of this program has been reduced significantly as a result of the generous support of the Department of Civil and Construction Engineering.
 Additionally, the Weidman Center provides generous scholarships to each student in the amount of $1,400 to further reduce the cost of this study abroad program.
+Please note that the subsidy does not apply to students outside of the BYU College of Engineering.

 Scroll NAVY BIG-01.svg